 How to layer

-Choose a stem (new growth) towards the base of the tree.
-It must be flexible to reach down to the ground.
+- Choose a stem (new growth) towards the base of the tree, plant or shrub.
+It must be flexible enough to reach down to the ground without breaking.

-Score the bark lengthwise lightly without breaking the branch.
+- Score (scrape, wound, mark, notch…) the bark lengthwise lightly without breaking the branch.

-- Long stem layering – Almost the entire length of the stem is buried, and shoots sprout at regular intervals.
+- Long stem layering: Almost the entire length of the stem is buried, and shoots sprout at regular intervals.
 Used for sugar cane, for instance.

-- Layering in pots – A pot is used to bury the stem.
+- Layering in pots: A pot is used to bury the stem.
 No more forceful bending, and the new shoot can just stay in its pot.
 Great for layering plants like strawberries in pots.

-- Air-layering (marcotting often refers to this) – The stem is slit, and is then wrapped in a bundle filled with moist soil mix so that it can develop roots.
+- Air-layering (marcotting often refers to this): The stem is slit, and is then wrapped in a bundle filled with moist soil mix so that it can develop roots.
+Often used for citrus.

-- Loch Ness Layering – A long branch is bent down and buried, but portions of it are raised along the way, looking quite like a certain monster…
+- Loch Ness Layering: A long branch is bent down and buried, but portions of it are raised along the way, looking quite like a certain monster… Ideal for blackberry.

 A few ideas of plants to layer

 All plants that have long stems like climbing plants, vines, clematis, wisteria, and also the slightly more difficult air-layering for ficus trees.
 Plants like the hybrid Bana grass (Pennisetum purpureum) and the entire dracaena family can also be spread by laying a stem down and burying it in spots.